Using TLS-Encrypted Communications with Fossil

 Download, fix, and restore.
 You can copy the remote repository file down to a local machine, use fossil ui to fix the setting, and then upload it to the repository server again.

 It's best to enforce TLS-only access at the front-end proxy level anyway.
 It not only avoids the problem entirely, it can be significantly more secure.
-The nginx TLS proxy guide shows one way to achieve this.
+The nginx-on-Debian proxy guide shows one way to achieve this.

 This document is called ssl.wiki for historical reasons.
 The TLS protocol was originally called SSL, and it went through several revisions before being replaced by TLS.
 Years before this writing, SSL finally became entirely obsolete due to weaknesses in the protocol fixed in the later TLS series of protocols.